instana/go-sensor/README.md

 * [Doubler](./kafka-producer-consumer) - an instrumented Kafka processor, that counsumes and produces messages
 * [event/](./example/event/) - Demonstrates usage of the Events API
 * [autoprofile/](./example/autoprofile/) - Demonstrates usage of the AutoProfile™
+* [OpenTracing](./example/opentracing/) - an example of usage of Instana tracer in an app instrumented with OpentTracing

 For more examples please consult the [godoc][godoc].